Sandsten/portfolio/readme.md

 - I should be able to **add** projects, blogposts and so forth through my website
 - All the data should be **stored on a server**
 - I will be using **NodeJS as back-end**, **React as front-end** and **Webpack as bundler**.
-- I want to be able to package front- and back-end separatly
+- I want to be able to package front- and back-end separatly (Not really necessary to bundle backend, might skip this)

 ## Transpiling JSX